 Alternatively, you can commit and push the changes from the command line.

-To let Nevercode detect the changes, rescan your project.
-You will then be able to select the shared scheme from the Target drop-down menu.
+To let Nevercode detect the changes, rescan your project by clicking the rescan icon next to the Main branch field.
+You will then be able to select the shared scheme from the Scheme drop-down.